JiriSlof/KnowledgeBase/MS Windows Server.md

 7. Possibility to license per Virtual Machine (VM)

 ## Licensing External Users
+External users can be licensed with either individual User or Device CALs or with a Windows Server External Connector license.
+- A physical server must be licensed appropriately with Windows Server Standard or Datacenter licenses and then a single External Connector license is assigned to the server.
+There is just one edition of the External Connector license used regardless of whether the  nderlying server is licensed with Windows Server Standard or Datacenter edition.
+- The External Connector license allows unlimited external users to connect to and use the services of the physical server and any virtual machines running on the server.
+- If an organization has more than approximately 70 external users, it is likely to be most cost effective to use an External Connector license to license those users.

+#### *Access licenses:*:
 - Windows Server - User / Device CAL
 - Remote Desktop Services (RDS) - User / Device CAL
 - Active Directory Rights Management Services (ADRMS) - User / Device CAL